Last updated January 3rd 2021.

 Using a server closer to your target audience?

 Pick a host / server that has a location that is closer to your target audience and where they live.
 If you’re targeting people in Australia and you have a server in Canada then you are going to have a bad time.
 If you don’t know where your server is then there are two things you can do.
 1) Ask your hosting company (they usually list their locations on their website).
-2) Do a whois search for your domain and see where the country is.
+2) Do a website hosting search for your domain and see where the country is.
 You will have to pay to move your site to another host but it will save you lots of hassle in the future.
 If you are overwhelmed with all the options see our checklist for the things you should look out for the best website host for you.

 Have a cache?